msprestigepro/ASUS-PRIME-A520M-A-II/README.md

 - i dont have a wireless lan card so i dont know this would cause an issue if you have one.
 - Updated regularly - currently on opencore 1.0.4
 - Dont forget to regenerate your own SMBIOS and custom AppleROM in platform info
+- Credit to all opensource community and project who made this possible
 - To be updated in the future as long as i maintain it, or sell my pc(will be archived)